Dedication. Transparency. Results.

 Your Protections Under the Florida Whistleblowers Act

-The Florida Whistleblowers Act, which is covered by Section 112.187 of the Florida Statutes, offers protection to employees who witness and report government fraud by their employers.
-Employers are prohibited from retaliating against such employees for reporting or refusing to take part in fraudulent acts.
-They cannot take any “adverse personnel action,” including wrongfully firing, suspending, transferring, or demoting such an employee.
+The Florida Whistleblowers Act, which is covered by Section 112.187 of the Florida Statutes, protects employees who report government fraud by their employers.
+Employers cannot retaliate against an employee for reporting or refusing to participate in fraudulent actions.
+They cannot take any “adverse personnel action,” including wrongful termination, suspension, transfer, or demotion for speaking out.

 A Whistleblower Who Has Been Discriminated or Retaliated Against May Be Eligible for the Following Types of Relief: